nbondarczuk/build-debian-iso/README.md

 The installer is terminal based to the image can be installed practicly everywhere.
 It has very small disk/memory/cpu requirements.
 The size of the iso file is 383,6 MB.

+### debian-live-browser

+The purpose is to build a image eabling easy aand quick www browsing experience.